 - Test out the layout of the vinyl tiles

-- Draw lines on either sides of the vinyl tiles as guidelines for cutting to right sizes
+- Draw lines on either side of the vinyl tiles as guidelines for cutting to the right sizes

 - Use a pair of scissors or utility knife to cut the vinyl tiles